2008 Mexico City Learjet 45 crash: Government response

 After the crash, President Calderón addressed the nation live on national television.
 He spoke of Mouriño as one of his closest friends and collaborators and conveyed his condolences to the family.
-He stated that Mouriño was a man who always fought to make Mexico a better country and he guaranteed the nation that there would be an investigation into the causes behind the plane crash.
+He stated that Mouriño was a man who always fought to make Mexico a better country and he guaranteed the nation that there would be an investigation into the causes of the crash.
 Calderón encouraged Mexican men and women to continue fighting for a better country no matter how difficult or painful any event may be.

 Marcelo Ebrard, Head of Government of the Federal District, also conveyed his condolences to Mouriño's family assured that Mexico City's government would issue a statement to the nation regarding the issue.
 Ebrard later said that the Mexico City government would give financial aid to all of the injured receiving medical care, irrespective of whether they had been admitted to private or public hospitals.
 He also said that the local authorities had handed over all recordings taken by surveillance video cameras to the federal attorney general, along with all witness accounts that local police gathered.

 Several other political figures made statements regarding the crash, including various senators from the Institutional Revolutionary Party and Germán Martínez, leader of the ruling National Action Party.
 A group of senators from different political parties asked the Attorney General of Mexico to investigate the accident.

 Results of investigation

 The jet's black boxes were sent to the United States for analysis.
 Information gathered from 38 minutes of cabin conversations, along with video footage from a security camera on top of the Omega Office Building, provided evidence for an official statement by the Mexican government that the crash was the result of pilot error.
-The Learjet was ruled to have been flying too close to a Boeing 767-300ER operated by Mexicana and as a result suffered violent wake turbulence caused by the larger jet.
+The Learjet was ruled to have been flying too close to a Boeing 767-300ER operating as Mexicana de Aviación Flight 1692, and as a result suffered violent wake turbulence caused by the larger jet.
 The minimum allowable distance for a lighter plane following behind a heavier plane is 5 nmi; the Learjet was only 4.1 nmi behind the Mexicana plane.

 Investigations into the accident discovered several issues with the Mexican government's use of private contractors as pilots of government aircraft.

 Several key elements of the accident emerged during the investigation: